baileycarroll/Acolyte-v4/README.md

 8. Open an ssh connection to the app container one more time and run the following:

    + `php artisan key:generate`
+9. Now in src/storage/logs delete the laravel.log file.

-9. Now you can login and view the application with the following credentials:
+10. Now you can login and view the application with the following credentials:

    + **Username:** acolyte
    + **Password:** \[SUPPORT_PASSWORD\] as defined in your .env file.

-10. The installation is extremely bare bones and the Digital Ocean spaces information will no longer work, so class video uploads / etc will no longer work.
+11. The installation is extremely bare bones and the Digital Ocean spaces information will no longer work, so class video uploads / etc will no longer work.
 However for demonstrating the UI this will suffice.

 ## Take Down
 Simply run `docker-compose --env-file ./src/.env down`.